FLAG BANNER

 THE COMMITTEE SAYS:

-Bush "Democracy" Requires People Vote for Bush's Side, or our Dictators will Brand you as a "Terrorist" and Kill you.
+American"Democracy" Requires People Vote for Bush's Side, or our Dictators will Brand you as a "Terrorist" and Kill you.

 America only respects elections that have a preordained Outcome: our dictator wins.